 What is a Medigap policy?

 A Medigap policy, also known as Medicare Supplement Insurance, is a health insurance policy sold by private companies to fill gaps in Original Medicare coverage.
 These gaps include Part A and Part B deductibles, coinsurance, and copayments for hospitalization, skilled nursing facility stays, physician visits, equipment, and more.
-Some Medigap policies also offer other benefits that aren’t provided by Medicare.
+Some Medigap policies also offer other benefits that aren’t provided by Medicare, such as coverage for a foreign travel emergency.

 Here are some important facts to remember:

 - Insurance companies can apply medical underwriting when issuing a Medigap policy.
 (Medical underwriting means an insurance company can review health history when deciding whether or not to issue a policy.)
-However, federal law provides a guaranteed right to purchase a policy to anyone initially enrolling in Medicare.
+However, federal law provides a guaranteed right to purchase a policy to anyone enrolling in Medicare Part B initially.
 That means an insurance company cannot refuse to sell a plan, modify coverage, or charge a higher premium, because of an individual’s health status.
+Some states have more generous rules.

 - Not everyone will pay the same price for a Medigap policy.
 There are many factors that can affect the price of a policy such as age, gender, zip code, and marital status, along with whether or not the individual smokes.